ajvanderhorst/PhysicsCapstoneGW/Classes.md

 * Group discussion about the differences between in-class and research-based learning; based on presentations about this topic by Prof. Raluca Teodorescu (Montgomery College).
 * Discussion about best practices for working with a research advisor.
 * Group discussion about research methodology, followed by discussions about the research methodology of an undergraduate research project and specifics about the research literature study.
-* Homework assignment about research ethics, based on [_On Being a Scientist: A Guide to Responsible Conduct in Research_](https://www.nap.edu/catalog/12192/on-being-a-scientist-a-guide-to-responsible-conduct-in) by the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine of the National Academies.
+* Homework assignment: research ethics team presentations, based on [_On Being a Scientist: A Guide to Responsible Conduct in Research_](https://www.nap.edu/catalog/12192/on-being-a-scientist-a-guide-to-responsible-conduct-in) by the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine of the National Academies.

 **[Class 3](Slides/Class03.pptx)**
 * Two short (5-10 minute) presentations by faculty about their research.